nvkelso/carto-css-map-styling/README.md

         For images, the size is implied by a non-repeat dimension of the source image.
         Others are determined by default style CSS.
 Continues from Cascadenik/Carto 1.0.
+        Note: Lines can end either with or without semicolons at block ends, per CSS spec.
+Cascadenik (2.3.0)

 1. **Ink with** for color (mask) areas (extrusion of stroke, or fill): rgb, cmyk, hsv, gradient, image (with repeat options).